 She/Her

 Amanda graduated from the University of Toronto with an honours B.A.
-(2003) and a J.D.
-(2007) and completed an LLM (2021) specializing in Dispute Resolution at Osgoode Hall Law School.
+(2003) and a Juris Doctor (J.D.)
+(2007).
+She completed a Master of Laws (LL.M.) specializing in Dispute Resolution at Osgoode Hall Law School, York University in 2021.